Image via Pixabay by skeeze

 Things to Consider Before Getting an Autism Service Dog for Your Child

 The benefits of autism service dogs are proving to be truly remarkable.
-They assist people on the autism spectrum with everything from completing daily tasks to preventing wandering to acting as a calming presence during overwhelming situations.
-If you think an autism service dog could benefit your child, here are a few factors to consider:
+They assist people on the autism spectrum with everything from completing daily tasks to preventing wandering from acting as a calming presence during overwhelming situations.
+If you think an autism service dog could benefit your child have a look at a product guide by JugDog or other similar sites.
+Here are a few factors to consider:

 Your child’s specific needs.
 Children with ASD are affected by it in different ways.
 Something that’s challenging for one child on the autism spectrum may not be so for another and vice versa.
 As this article on autism service dog training explains, the animals can be trained to help your child in different ways-from leading them out of dangerous situations to helping them remember necessary objects before leaving the house.
 So, if your child needs help in a specific area, be sure that it is addressed in the dog’s training.

 Home prep.
 Autism service dogs may seem like super heroes, but at the end of the day, they’re still dogs.
 And having a dog in your home will affect you and your family in certain ways.
 For example, are you prepared to do the extra cleaning needed in order to remove pet odor or to protect other family members who might have pet allergies?
 Are you prepared for the extra expenses associated with having a dog, such as buying food and paying vet bills?
 Your child might be ready for an autism service dog, but it’s important to make sure the entire household is ready as everyone will be affected in some way.

 The growing use of autism service dogs is exciting and very promising for people on the autism spectrum.
 But because it is still a developing practice, it’s important for parents to consider all aspects of getting a service dog before they take the leap.
 That way, if you do decide a dog is the right fit for your child, you’ll be prepared and you can help ensure your child is able to maximize the benefits of working with their service dog.